hexZoN3/KickestEnd.nvim/README.md

 ### Pastebin

-- Use :Pastebin command to upload the filetext to a server (check lua/pastebin.lua)
+- Use :Pastebin command to upload the filetext to a server and get a URL to it (check lua/pastebin.lua)

 ### Diagnostics